 Gary has a keen interest in health promotion in the area of men's health and a member of the "Shine a Light" support group which supports gay men in NSW through their journey in understanding and being educated about prostate cancer.
 He recognises that every man’s journey is different when faced with prostate cancer and that awareness, education and support is vital, not only at a personal level but also for those partners and families affected.
 In providing this support and information there is also a need for greater advocacy for appropriately funded and timely research to further improve diagnosis, treatment and awareness.

-Don is a Clinical Social Worker and works in his private practice located in the Barossa Valley, SA.
-As a therapist he has over 20 years' experience working with a wide range of client groups across various settings such as organisational and staff support services, Carers SA, Relationships Australia SA, and Child Adult Mental Health Services (CAMHS).
+Domenico Piro Don is a Clinical Social Worker and works in his private practice located in the Barossa Valley, SA.
+As a therapist he has nearly 30 years' experience working with a wide range of client groups across various settings such as organisational and staff support services, Carers SA, Relationships Australia SA, and Child Adult Mental Health Services (CAMHS).
 Don's qualifications include BA of Business (Transportation Studies), BA of Social Administration (Social Work) and Certificate IV – Assessment & Work Place Training.

 Don is a stage 4 bowel cancer survivor with an interest in men's health and community involvement.
 He is currently the Co-coordinator of the Barossa Valley Prostate Cancer Support Group.
 As a cancer survivor he has an interest in giving back to the community and has become involved in cancer programs and activities.
-Don is a trained consumer on Cancer Research & Health Economics (CREST), and has been part of various committees that include consumer support, state level policy development and advocacy for cancer patients.
+Don is a trained consumer who is part of JCAG, a national, Joint Consumer Advisory Group which supports cancer research with the University of Melbourne (PC4-Primary Health Care) & University of Sydney (PoCoG-Pyscho-oncology).
+He has been part of various committees that include consumer support, state level policy development and advocacy for cancer patients.

-The National Support and Community Outreach Committee is supported by Amanda Pomery, Director, Support & Community Outreach at PCFA.
-Amanda is a registered Psychologist, with over ten years' clinical experience in counselling, assessment and training.
+Amanda is a registered Psychologist, with over fourteen years' clinical experience in counselling, assessment and training.
 She has worked in a range of government, not-for-profit and private settings including disability and rehabilitation, private practice, organisational and staff support services.
-Amanda is a PhD candidate with The University of Melbourne undertaking a research study in cancer support group leadership.
+Amanda has expertise in peer support and holds a PhD with The University of Melbourne and an adjunct research fellow role with Griffith University.
 In addition, she is involved in various stakeholder projects and professional committees focusing on cancer survivorship and psycho-oncology.
 As Director for PCFA, Amanda is the executive manager of operations and national activities relating to support and awareness in the community.